aaronk2002/AttentionMD/real-data/README.md

 You can then get the average and standard deviation test accuracy for each of the 9 different settings using `test_acc.ipynb`, visualize the histogram of parameters for the model using `histogram.ipynb`, and the resulting attention map using `attn_map.ipynb`.

 We recommend using GPUs to run the training scripts as each epoch could take around half an hour to run when we only used CPUs.
-We used V100 GPUs specifically, provided by [MIT Supercloud](https://supercloud.mit.edu/acknowledging-mit-supercloud/)
+We used V100 GPUs specifically.

 ## Additional Details